 This section provides summary information only.
-For more detailed information regarding this important benefit, see Internal Revenue Service (IRS) Publication 502 or contact the HRA third-party claims administrator listed in the Participant Contact Guide.
+For more detailed information regarding this important benefit, see IRS Publication 502 or contact the HRA third-party claims administrator listed in the Participant Contact Guide.

-The CDHP with an HRA is available to active employees who are not eligible for an HSA, or who fail to establish an HSA, it is also available to eligible retirees enrolled in the CDHP.
+The CDHP with an HRA is available to active employees who are not eligible for an HSA, or who fail to establish an HSA.
+An HRA is also available to eligible retirees enrolled in the CDHP.